abcdec/MinFFS/README.md

-# MinFFS
+# ExMinFFS

-A FreeFileSync modified for MinGW Build
+A FreeFileSync modified for MinGW Build with Extensions

 ## Project Goal

 - Make it possible to build binaries of FreeFileSync using MinGW.
 - Make it possible to add features that would not be added to original FreeFileSync anytime soon.
+- Adware free installer.
+- Automated testing and test resut visibility.
 - Implement features like:
   - Optimize FFS for large volume file system, large size binary files, many name changed files.
   - Background indexing and resume interrupted comparison/synchronization.